LaughingManCommits/gatekeeper/README.md

 Users can only retrieve/access resources once their session access level is elevated to the required access level.

-For example when requesting any content behind the URI "/Level1/**", the request will validated and blocked when the attached session does not have the required access level.
+For example when requesting any content behind the URI "/Level1/\**", the request will be validated and blocked when the attached session does not have the required access level.

 ### Current Tech Stack